gizatechxyz/LuminAIR/crates/verifiers/wasm/README.md

 2. Open `http://localhost:8000/example.html` in your browser

-3. Use the interface to test the module and verify proofs
+3. Use the interface to test the module and verify proofs using binary files

 ## Development